VoronDesign/VoronUsers/printer_mods/Fiction/Crossrail/readme.md

 ~~Crossrail is a railway construction project underway mainly in central London.
 Its aim is to provide...~~

 Crossrail is a printed adapter for RSP-200-24 or LRP-200-24 power supplies and DRP-03 brackets.
-It alows the power supply to be mounted across the rails (or vertically as it's sometimes called).
+It alows the power supply to be mounted securely across the rails (or vertically as it's sometimes called).

 ![](./images/_DSF0728.jpg)